 Geneva, November 20, 2017

-Intangible capital will increasingly determine the fate and fortune of firms in todayâs international value chains.
+Intangible capital will increasingly determine the fate and fortune of firms in todayâs global value chains.

 WIPO DG Francis Gurry

-The “Globe Intellectual Property Report 2017: Intangible Capital in Intercontinental Value Chains” (WIPR 2017) looks at how much income accrues to labor, tangible capital & intangible capital in intercontinental value chain production across all manufacturing activities, representing one quarter of total global economic output, with case studies focusing on coffee, solar panels & smartphones.
-It examined national accounts & worldwide trade statistics from around the world and company data to provide these economic insights.
+The “Globe Intellectual Property Report 2017: Intangible Capital in Global Value Chains” (WIPR 2017) looks at how much income accrues to labor, tangible capital & intangible capital in international value chain production across all manufacturing activities, representing one quarter of total global economic output, with case studies focusing on coffee, solar panels & smartphones.
+It examined national accounts & intercontinental trade statistics from around the globe and company data to provide these economic insights.

 “Intangible capital will increasingly determine the fate & fortune of firms in todayâs globe value chains.
 It is behind the look, feel, functionality and general appeal of the products we buy and it determines success in the marketplace,” said WIPO Director General Francis Gurry.
 “Intellectual property, in turn, is the means by which companies secure the competitive advantage flowing from their intangible capital.”